folio-org/folio-ansible/doc/ansible-roles.md

 - okapi-undeploy
 *Note: without a running Okapi instance, this role will fail.*

+## mod-users
+Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance.
+Depends on:
+- docker-engine
+- okapi-undeploy
+*Note: without a running Okapi instance, this role will fail.*

 ## mod-users-build
 Clones and builds the source from folio-org/mod-users on GitHub.
-Depends on common, openjdk-8-jdk, and maven-3.
+Depends on common, openjdk-8, and maven-3.

 ## mod-users-data
 Sample data for the mod-users backend module.
 Depends on tenant-data.